qurator-spk/ocrd-galley/README.md

 WIP.

-It's easiest to use it as a container. `build` and `run` rely on the Podman container engine, but should work with s/podman/docker/ too.
+It's easiest to use it as a container.

 ~~~
 cd ~/devel/my_ocrd_workflow